cx-ori-ron-org/skills/README.md

 > [!NOTE]
 > This repository contains a so-called malicious skill for research purposes.
-However, the skill is intentionally non-functional: it does not fetch a real remote IP from the webhook, and therefore does not establish a reverse shell connection.
+However, the skill is intentionally non-functional: the webhook does NOT server any remote IP, and therefore the skill does not establish a reverse shell connection.